Free delivery & free returns

 Alex is an illustrator and founding member of Boss Morris who will bring her experience as recipient of a Folk Foundation Grant to the Guild.
 With Boss, Alex has made a lasting contribution to the modernisation of Morris.
 As an illustrator, Alex creates folk-inflected work for Gucci, Harper’s Bazaar and Sam Lee, among others.

 Ben’s art blends forensic depictions of folk traditions with personal narrative and touches of magical realism.
 His book Folklore Rising (2024) follows his film Frontline Folklore (2021) in documenting folk traditions around the UK.
-His exhibition, Children of Albion, will open at Fitzrovia Chapel in November 2025.
+His exhibition, Children of Albion, opened at Fitzrovia Chapel in November 2025.

-We are delighted to announce that the Ffern Folk Foundation Grant 2025 has been awarded to the Cotswolds Morris Dancing side, Boss Morris.
+The Ffern Folk Foundation Grant 2025 was awarded to the Cotswolds Morris Dancing side, Boss Morris.

 Founded in 2015, Boss Morris has quickly become a prominent feature in the British Folk landscape.
 Showcasing a fusion of traditional and contemporary styles, Boss Morris has played a key role in reviving interest in this historic art form.

-With the support of the Ffern Folk Foundation, Boss Morris will expand their outstanding work across multiple initiatives.
-These range from creating a digital portfolio of educational materials, to curating an ambitious and exciting programme of new performances.
+With the support of the Ffern Folk Foundation, Boss Morris has expanded their outstanding work across multiple initiatives.
+These range from the creation of new costumes and performances, to the curation of an exciting new educational programme called Boss Folk Arts.